German military brothels in World War II: Eastern Europe

+Yugoslavian women were reportedly placed into brothels, and a 1941 document from the Osijek archives discussing plans for multiple brothels in Osijek, as well as the required sanitation procedures, has also been found.

+Causes

+Although it contradicted the ideals of Aryan "moral strength and purity", the brothels were justified as acceptable sexual outlets for Nazi soldiers.
+Nazi beliefs incorporated a strict racial hierarchy with a deep fear of racial mixing, which played a major role in shaping prostitution politics.
+These were influenced by not only their racial views but also through political, social, and military objectives.
+That being said, the Nazis believed that military brothels were a better alternative than having sexual relations with local foreign women and forced laborers.
+They also believed that interacting with prostitutes was no different than interacting with naked female prisoners in Nazi camps.

 Escape attempts

 According to an exposé by the Polish Wprost magazine, the women forced into sexual slavery by the Nazi German authorities sometimes tried to escape.
 In one such instance, a group of Polish and Soviet women imprisoned at a German military brothel located in Norway escaped in 1941.
 They found refuge in the local Lutheran Church which offered them asylum.
-The women were raped by up to 32 men per day; the visiting soldiers were allocated 15 minutes each at a nominal cost of 3 Reichsmarks per "session" between the hours of 2 p.m. and 8.30 p.m.
-The women who were visibly pregnant were sometimes released, but would not go back to their families, so as not to shame them.

 Occupied France

 The Wehrmacht was able to establish a thoroughly bureaucratic system of around 100 new brothels already before 1942, based on an existing system of government-controlled ones – wrote Inse Meinen.
 The soldiers were given official visitation cards issued by Oberkommando des Heeres and were prohibited from engaging in sexual contact with other French women.
-In September 1941, Field Marshal von Brauchitsch suggested that weekly visits for all younger soldiers be considered mandatory to prevent "sexual excesses" among them.
+In September 1941, Field Marshal Walther von Brauchitsch suggested that weekly visits for all younger soldiers be considered mandatory to prevent "sexual excesses" among them.
 The prostitutes had a scheduled medical check-up to slow the spread of sexually transmitted diseases.

 Forced prostitution

-A 1977 German report by a neoconservative historian from Baden-Württemberg, Franz W. Seidler, contended that the foreign women who were made to register for the German military brothels had been prostitutes already before the war.
+The Germans had to enforce stricter regulations to make sure soldiers had access to a sex life.
+A 1977 German report by a neoconservative revisionist historian from Baden-Württemberg, Franz W. Seidler, contended that the foreign women who were made to register for the German military brothels had been prostitutes already before the war.
 Ruth Seifert, professor of sociology at the University of Applied Sciences in Regensburg, on the other hand, maintained that women were forced to work in these brothels by their German captors, as shown during the Trial of the Major War Criminals before the International Military Tribunal in Nuremberg in 1946, further confirmed by the 1961 book published by Raul Hilberg.

-There were some prostitutes primarily in Western Europe who volunteered to work in the brothels, rather than to be sent to a concentration camp.
+There were some prostitutes primarily in Western Europe who elected to work in the brothels, rather than to be sent to a concentration camp.